 The app SHOULD limit its requested scopes to the minimum necessary (i.e., minimizing the requested data categories and the requested duration of access).

-If the app needs to authenticate the identify of or retrieve information about the end-user, it should include two OpenID Connect scopes: openid and fhirUser.
+If the app needs to authenticate the identity of or retrieve information about the end-user, it should include two OpenID Connect scopes: openid and fhirUser.
 When these scopes are requested, and the request is granted, the app will receive an id_token along with the access token.
 For full details, see SMART launch context parameters.

 The following requirements are adopted from OpenID Connect Core 1.0 Specification section 3.1.2.1: